grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How to **investigate**:

-- Check wait latency of requests with strong-consistency.
+- Check wait latency of requests with strong-consistency on `Mimir / Queries` dashboard.
 - Check if ingester needs to process too many records, and whether ingesters need to be scaled up (vertically or horizontally).
-- Consider increasing read-timeout of requests.

 ## Errors catalog